Till Kahrs: After music

-He is often contacted by national magazines and asked about people's fear of public speaking.
 In July 2006 an article appeared in Fitness Magazine and MSN: Get-A-Grip Guide to Conquering Your Phobias and Kahrs explained the secrets of maintaining composure during public speaking.
+Till has also appeared on national television as a communication expert.

 Kahrs has been featured in articles by the Orange County Register, The John Tesh Radio Program, Irvine World News MSN and USA Today.
-He is also a frequent guest on TV and radio programs analyzing Presidential Debates and offering advice to listeners on public speaking.